-To minimize these threats, conservation organizations are working to connect isolated populations through the creation of wildlife corridors and the establishment of protected areas.
+To minimise these threats, conservation organisations are working to connect isolated populations through the creation of wildlife corridors and the establishment of protected areas.
 They are also increasing anti-poaching efforts, strengthening law enforcement, and educating local communities about the importance of protecting these animals.
 These efforts can help to ensure the long-term survival of Asian elephants and the ecosystems that depend on them.

 Why are Asian elephants endangered?

-Asian elephants are endangered due to habitat loss caused by human activities such as agriculture, infrastructure development, and urbanization, as well as poaching and hunting.
+Asian elephants are endangered due to habitat loss caused by human activities such as agriculture, infrastructure development, and urbanisation, as well as poaching and hunting.